nxp-mcuxpresso/mcuxsdk-doc/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

     select MCUX_COMPONENT_component2
     select MCUX_COMPONENT_component3 if MCUX_HAS_COMPONENT_component3
     select MCUX_COMPONENT_component4 if MCUX_HAS_COMPONENT_component4

   ```
+  Note, if MCUX_HAS_COMPONENT_component3 and MCUX_HAS_COMPONENT_component4 are satisfied simultaneously, then MCUX_COMPONENT_component3 and MCUX_COMPONENT_component4 will be added simultaneously correspondingly.

 -  Pattern 2: starting with allOf with more than 1 anyOf